Metro wipes floor with DC Scum, 3:0

 Nine minutes later, it was time for BWP to score.
 Mike Grella, who spent most of the first half attempting to take on the entire DC defense, received a pass from Felipe.
 Operating on the right side of the box, he centered it to BWP, whose blistering one-timer burned a hole in the upper right corner of the net.

-The third goal came in the 64, when Wright-Phillips received the ball from Sacha Kljestan, even with the last Scum defender.
+The third goal came in the 64th, when Wright-Phillips received the ball from Sacha Kljestan, even with the last Scum defender.
 Some expected the offside whistle that correctly didn't come, and BWP took it into the box and slotted past the useless Hamid.
-The two goals gave Wright-Phillips 46 in all competition, jumping over Clint Mathis for third best in team history.
+The two goals gave Wright-Phillips 46 in all competitions, jumping over Clint Mathis for third-best in team history.

 Metro had many chances to score, but on this night, three was enough.
 DC?
 We can't remember a single dangerous opportunity they created.
 The central midfield of Dax McCarty and Felipe, as well as the defensive pairing of Perrinelle and the fantastic Matt Miazga, made sure the Scum stayed at bay.